Deepanjan66/neural-lib/README.md

 This implementation allows having different learning rates for different layers in the network.
-Define a global learning rate by passing the `global_learning_rate` aregument when you create the object graph and then you can change the learning rate when you initialize the other layers.
+Define a global learning rate by passing the `global_learning_rate` argument when you create the object graph and then you can change the learning rate when you initialize the other layers.
 If a different learning rate is not provided, the layers will use the global learning rate for backpropagation.